TennisVisuals/universal-match-object/README.md

 ```
 > match.format.settings()
-{ name: 'best of 3 sets, Advantage, 6 games for set, Tiebreak to 7',
+{ description: 'best of 3 sets, Advantage, 6 games for set, Tiebreak to 7',
   code: '3_6a_7',
   players: 2,
   threshold: 2,